ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE: Evaluation

-All pipelines use the same backend model (DeepSeek-R1-Distill-Qwen-32B served through vLLM) with fixed random seeds (42, 1001, 20250701), temperature 0.7, and top-p sampling at 0.9 to ensure reproducibility.
+The four controlled local pipelines use the same backend model (DeepSeek-R1-Distill-Qwen-32B served through vLLM) with fixed random seeds (42, 1001, 20250701), temperature 0.7, and top-p sampling at 0.9 to ensure reproducibility.
 We evaluate 60 representative AUTOSAR components under three prompt regimes that vary the amount of natural-language specification context provided: \textsc{Min} (minimal requirements), \textsc{Std} (standard documentation), and \textsc{Full} (comprehensive specifications including timing and behavioral constraints).
+In addition, Table~\ref{tab:rq1-correctness} reports one \emph{external reference baseline} using GPT-5 in an unconstrained API setting.
+This API baseline serves a different purpose from the controlled local pipelines: it measures how far a strong commercial model can go without ATLAS-style structural steering or Layer-1 enforcement.
+It is therefore included only as a supplementary frontier reference for syntax feasibility and is not part of the same-backbone latency or audit comparison.

-\paragraph{Evaluation Metrics.} We measure three dimensions of correctness and efficiency:
+\paragraph{Evaluation Metrics.} For this structural feasibility study, we focus on three dimensions:

-\begin{itemize}[leftmargin=*,itemsep=0.5ex] \item \textbf{Structural correctness}: XSD validation pass rate indicating syntactic compliance with AUTOSAR schemas. \item \textbf{Semantic consistency}: SHACL validation pass rate measuring compliance with extracted ICM constraints.
-We report two configurations: SHACL$_{\text{base}}$ for baseline RAG without explicit constraint tagging, and SHACL$_{\text{enh}}$ for enhanced RAG with constraint-aware retrieval. \item \textbf{Repair efficiency}: Average repair iterations required for AGR to converge to valid artifacts. \item \textbf{Evidence coverage}: Audit trail completeness measuring the percentage of generation steps with recorded structural proofs $\pi_{\text{struct}}$. \item \textbf{Computational cost}: End-to-end latency in seconds and token counts for input and output. \end{itemize}
+\begin{itemize}[leftmargin=*,itemsep=0.5ex] \item \textbf{Structural correctness}: XSD validation pass rate indicating syntactic compliance with AUTOSAR schemas. \item \textbf{Audit completeness}: Audit trail completeness measuring the percentage of generation steps for which per-step audit events $\tau_t$ are recorded; we report structural acceptance record availability separately at the artifact level via $\rho_{\text{struct}}$. \item \textbf{Computational cost}: End-to-end latency in seconds and token counts for input and output. \end{itemize}

-For semantic validation, we focus on a representative subset of the 1,161 extracted constraints covering mandatory element presence, reference integrity, cardinality restrictions, and type compatibility rules.
-This subset selection addresses practical constraints: AUTOSAR data used in this study are subject to confidentiality restrictions, and commercial configuration tools limit automated harness construction for the full constraint suite.
-Integration of the complete constraint set remains ongoing work.
-Within this tested subset, SHACL and SMT (Satisfiability Modulo Theories) validators cover nearly identical violation patterns; we therefore report SHACL results only.
+\textit{Note: Semantic consistency (SHACL) and logic verification (SMT) metrics are reserved for the system-level evaluation in RQ2, as single-file generation lacks the necessary cross-reference context.}